m-schaffer/Brute_Force_Login_Simulator/README.md

 # BruteForce Attack Tool — Red & Blue Team Simulation

-A simple multi-threaded brute force password attack simulator written in Python.
+A multi-threaded brute force password attack simulator written in Python for cybersecurity training.
 This Python-based brute force password attack simulator is designed as a **learning and training tool for both Red and Blue Teams** in cybersecurity.

 - **Red Team:** Practice offensive security techniques by performing controlled brute force attacks against a simulated login system.